resolve-works/insight/README.md

 OpenID Connect is used as the authentication standard that all parts of insight use to communicate.
 We use [Keycloak](https://www.keycloak.org/).
 If Keycloak hasn't been configured yet:
-- Create a realm `insight`
+- Create a realm `insight`.
-- Create a client `insight_user` with device auth flow enabled
+- Create a client `insight_api` with device auth flow enabled.
+Under this client, create the roles: `external_user` and `internal_worker`.
+- Create a client `insight_search` with all flows disabled.
+Under this client, create the roles: `view_indices` and `create_documents`.
-- Create a client `insight_worker` with service account flow enabled
+- Create a client `insight_worker` with service account flow enabled.
+Under this clients "Service account role" menu, assign the roles:
+  `insight_api:internal_worker` and `insight_search:create_documents`.
+- Under the realm settings, assign the `insight_api:external_user` and `insight_search:view_indices` role to the "Default roles" under "User registration".

 When keycloak has been configured you should save the "client credentials" of the `insight_worker` client to your `.env` file as `AUTH_CLIENT_SECRET`.